apm-essence-groove/responsive-webpage-template-guide/README.md

-# responsive-webpage-template-guide
+# Responsive Webpage Template Guide
+By Eeshvar Das

-## Responsive Webpage Template
+## Responsive Webpage Template Repository
 I created a [Responsive Website Teamplate](https://github.com/apm-essence-groove/responsive-webpage-template) for you to get started quickly with making a website that is full stasck.

 ### Website Anatomy: A Beginner's Guide to Front End and Back End